GSE-CCL/scratch-tools/README.md

 # Scratch Scrape
-A Python package with which scrape Scratch JSON files.
+A Python package with which to scrape Scratch JSON files.

 ## Setup